Best daily deals

 Playing games with the headset was similarly great.
 It handled the surround sound demands of Overwatch, as well as the stereo experiences in games like Hades and Dauntless on PC, all while in a Discord call.
 There aren’t separate game and chat channels, like in some gaming headsets, but it’s not hard to keep everything clear using the HyperX Cloud II Wireless.

 On console, things like virtual surround sound aren’t available, but the headset nonetheless handles games very well.
-I never ran into any issue playing Genshin Impact on PlayStation 4 or Pokemon Sword on Nintendo Switch.
+I never ran into any issues playing Genshin Impact on PlayStation 4 or Pokemon Sword on Nintendo Switch.
 However, Microsoft’s compatibility limits and the lack of a 3.5mm option mean you can’t use this headset with the Xbox One.
-If you’re gaming on PlayStation 5, this won’t have any issues with the console’s built-in 3D audio feature will work well too (it works with any headset the console can connect to).
+If you’re gaming on PlayStation 5, this won’t have any issues with the console’s built-in 3D audio feature and will work well, too (it works with any headset the console can connect to).

 How is the battery on the HyperX Cloud II Wireless?